Story by: Norton Healthcare on September 3, 2021

 While migraine is not caused by certain foods that we eat, for some people with migraine certain foods can trigger migraine attacks.
-The foods that can trigger migraine attacks can be different for everyone, but some common suspects include gluten, monosodium glutamate (MSG), alcohol, artificial sweeteners and caffeine.
+The food trigger can be different for everyone, but some common suspects include gluten, monosodium glutamate (MSG), alcohol, artificial sweeteners and caffeine.
 Chocolate is often cited as a trigger, but that’s a debatable point.

-Eliminating potential triggers, then slowly reintroducing them while keeping a headache journal can help to identify potential trigger foods.
+An elimination diet, where you remove potential trigger foods, then slowly reintroduce them while keeping a headache diary that tracks migraine symptoms can help identify potential trigger foods.

-A broad strategy includes eating regular small meals throughout the course of the day, drinking about two or three quarts of water and avoiding preservatives and chemicals in your diet, according to Dr. Plato.
+A broad strategy includes eating regular small meals throughout the day, drinking about two or three quarts of water and avoiding preservatives and chemicals in your diet, according to Dr. Plato.

 “Plan on eating more whole foods, sticking with a regular food schedule and getting plenty of water,” he said.